dahln/dotnet-installer/README.md

 # dotnet-installer
-Install .NET on an ARM64 LInux device.
+Install .NET SDK on an ARM64 LInux device.
 32 bit not tested.

 This script has been tested on:
  - Ubuntu 20.04 ARM64